brzostovski/admin-dashboard/README.md

 Icons from https://pictogrammers.com/library/mdi/

-Profile pics credits can be found in ./credits.html
+Profile pics credits and svg color filter generator can be found in ./credits.html